Dudebaker/Gadgets-Additions/README.md

 [![](https://github.com/Dudebaker/Gadgets-Additions/assets/2338122/bde7a745-01f4-4db4-a18c-72a9d2ccc4ca)](https://github.com/Dudebaker/Gadgets-Additions/assets/2338122/bde7a745-01f4-4db4-a18c-72a9d2ccc4ca)

-* Shows up to 10 entries of a RSS-feed (Default: reddit)
+* Shows an infinite amount of entries of a RSS-feed (Default: reddit)
 * Mainly created for reddit but can be used for other atom or uncommon feeds
 * Difference to RSS Reader:
   - The date format on each feed-entry has to be "yyyy-mm-dd**T**h:i:s" instead of the long datetime